 2010-03-06 22:41:19.55 spid58 The operating system returned error 38 (Reached the end of the file.) to SQL Server during a read at offset 0x000000a72c0000 in file ‘C:\Program Files\Microsoft SQL Server\ MSSQL\DATA\db.mdf’.
 Additional messages in the SQL Server error log and system event log may provide more detail.
 This is a severe, system-level error condition that threatens database integrity and must be corrected immediately.
 It is recommended to complete a full database consistency check (DBCC CHECKDB).
 This error can be caused by many factors; for more information, see SQL Server Books Online

-- The state 4 is used to differentiate the error from other errors with the same number, but in a different state.
+In the error message, 823 is the error code.
+The severity level 24 means that the error occurred due to problems with the hardware or software.
+The state 2 is used to differentiate the error from other errors with the same number but in a different state.

 What problems are associated with the 823 IO error?

 This problem can be related to the following problems:

 It is a page that was incorrectly written.
 We could say Torn Page Detection writes a bit for every 512 bytes on the page.
 It helps detect a page that is not successfully written to disk.
 But, it does not tell if the data stored to disk is actually correct as a couple of bytes may have been written incorrectly.